-Obviously, what Alexander was doing here with his hands while working on this pupil was definitely more than just helping him to inhibit the misdirection of his manner of use and instructing him in how to maintain an improved direction of his neck-head-torso-limb relationship "in reaction to the stimulus of living" (UCL, p.
+Obviously, what Alexander was doing here with his hands while working on this pupil was definitely more than just helping him to inhibit the misdirection of his manner of use and instructing him in how to maintain an improved direction of his head-torso-limb relationship "in reaction to the stimulus of living" (UCL, p.
 XXVII).
 He was clearly simultaneously using his hands to alter Mr. B's conditions of use—"a lowering of the standard of muscle tension throughout the organism generally"—by gradually redistributing the more or less chronic tightnesses involved in both the specific spasm and in Mr. B's overall musculature.
-If the film of Alexander working on people is an example of what he did with most of his students and trainees—and I take it that it is—it is easy to see that he is using his hands constantly to build up or add to the reorganization of the overall conditions of both of the people he is shown working on.
-You don't see him instructing them verbally or speaking to them at all; but presumably, by then, those particular people (one of whom is Margaret Goldie, a long-time teacher) had enough verbal instruction in inhibiting and in directing their manner of use not to need much more from Alexander than the work from his hands on their conditions of use as they did their best to maintain a good manner of use as a collaborating factor.
+If the short film of Alexander working on people is an example of what he did with most of his students and trainees—and I take it that it is—it is easy to see that he is using his hands constantly to build up or add to the reorganization of the overall conditions of both of the people he is shown working on.
+You don't see him instructing them verbally or speaking to them at all; but presumably, by then, those particular people (one of whom is Margaret Goldie, a long-time teacher) had enough verbal instruction in inhibiting their habitual misuse and in directing an improved manner of use not to need much more from Alexander than the work from his hands on their conditions of use while they did their best to maintain a good manner of use as a collaborating factor.

 See the short film clip of Alexander giving chair work to Margaret Goldie (narrated by Walter Carrington):